Home » Breakfast Recipes » Homemade Sausage Gravy (+Video)

 Fork holding up a piece of biscuit topped with Homemade Sausage Gravy.

-• I like to use spicy pork sausage, and trust me, I don’t handle spice well at all so it’s not what I would consider spicy at all.
+I like to use hot pork sausage, and trust me, I don’t handle spice well at all so it’s not what I would consider spicy at all.
 I’ve made it with sage sausage and just regular mild sausage.
 I find the spicy pork sausage gives it just a little bit of kick to really add flavor but not enough that you need to drink a glass of milk to cool the flames.
+However, if you want to substitute with your favorite ground sausage or even homemade breakfast sausage – you can.

-• Whole milk is the best for this gravy recipe as it makes it nice and thick but you can use any milk that you have.
+Whole milk is the best for this gravy recipe as it makes it nice and thick but if you must you can use any milk that you have (other than skim).
 But if you are going to go through the trouble of making the best gravy ever, you really need to go with the full fat milk for the best flavor.

 Homemade sausage gravy being spooned over biscuits with wooden spoon on white plate pinterest image.